Stock Analysis on Net

 Operating Cycle

-The operating cycle remained relatively stable throughout the period, fluctuating between 118 and 134 days without a clear trending direction.
-This stability suggests steady overall management of working capital components combined.
+The operating cycle remained relatively stable, fluctuating mostly between 118 and 134 days without a clear directional trend.
+This stability indicates consistent management of inventory and receivables relative to payables over the time frame.

 Average Payables Payment Period